Fee authority approves new hike in revised fee structure for UG medical courses

 Take 5 | There will be blank pages after each chapter.
 Students won’t need notebooks: Deepak Kesarkar, Maharashtra education minister

-[ad_1] As part of plan to reduce the weight of schoolbags, Maharashtra’s new education minister, Deepak Kesarkar, has proposed dividing textbooks in three parts and attaching blank pages, where students can take down notes 1.
+As part of plan to reduce the weight of schoolbags, Maharashtra’s new education minister, Deepak Kesarkar, has proposed dividing textbooks in three parts and attaching blank pages, where students can take down notes 1.
 What is the idea behind the initiative?
-The idea is to divide textbooks into three parts, a system where there […]
+The idea is to divide textbooks into three parts, a system where there will […]

 Continue Reading